- 2 medium tomatoes

 - 2. Meanwhile, in a food processor, cover and process the carrot, celery, onion, garlic and reserved pulp until finely chopped.
 In large skillet, saute vegetable mixture and oregano in oil until tender.
-Add wine or broth; simmer, uncovered, for 2 minutes or until liquid is reduced by half.
+Add wine or broth; simmer, uncovered, until liquid is reduced by half, about 2 minutes.
 Remove from the heat; cool slightly.
 Stir in the bread crumbs, Parmesan cheese and basil.

 - 3. Stuff tomatoes; replace tops.
 Place in a shallow baking dish coated with cooking spray.
-Bake, uncovered, at 350° for 15-20 minutes or until heated through.
-Yield: 2 servings.
+Bake, uncovered, at 350° until heated through, 15-20 minutes.

 1 tomato: 182 calories, 7g fat (2g saturated fat), 4mg cholesterol, 234mg sodium, 23g carbohydrate (7g sugars, 4g fiber), 6g protein.
 Diabetic Exchanges: 2 vegetable, 1-1/2 fat, 1 starch.